letsencrypt/pebble/README.md

 at `https://localhost:15000` and the `pebble-challtestsrv`'s management
 interface at `http://localhost:8055`.

-To get started you may want to update the `pebble-challtestsrv` mock DNS data with a new default IPv4 address to use to respond to `A` queries from `pebble`:
+To get started you may want to update the `pebble-challtestsrv` DNS data with a new default IPv4 address to use to respond to `A` queries from `pebble`:

 ```